bgrayburn/voxdocs/README.md

 This project is setup to use [`devenv`](https://devenv.sh) to manage a development environment, including dependencies, process management, and in the future testing.
 Assuming you have nix, devenv, and direnv installed, you need to `cd` into the root of the repo, then run `direnv allow` to install all of the dependencies used in the repo (or `devenv shell` if you aren't using direnv).

+For the moment you need to `cd server && npm install` to install the server dependencies.
+This will be automated in a future release.

 #### w/o Nix

 #### Install Dependencies